aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ---

-> ___NOTE:___ This pattern consumes multiple Elastic IP addresses, because 3 VPCs with 3 subnets are created in `prod1Env`, `prod2Env` and `monitoringEnv` AWS accounts.
+> _**NOTE:**_ This pattern consumes multiple Elastic IP addresses, because 3 VPCs with 3 subnets are created in `prod1Env`, `prod2Env` and `monitoringEnv` AWS accounts.
 Make sure your account limits for EIP are increased to support additional 3 EIPs per account.

 ---

 ### Clone Repository

-NOTE:
+---

+> _**Pro Tip:**_ This document is compatible to run as Notebook with [RUNME for VS Code](https://docs.runme.dev/install#runme-for-vs-code) .
+There's no need to manually copy and paste commands.
+You can effortlessly execute them directly from this markdown file.
+Feel free to give it a try!

+---

 Clone [`cdk-aws-observability-accelerator`](https://github.com/aws-observability/cdk-aws-observability-accelerator) repository, if not done already.